Petrie, Queensland: Education

 Petrie State School is a government primary (Prep–6) school for boys and girls at 42 Dayboro Road.
 In 2018, the school had an enrolment of 582 students with 48 teachers (39 full-time equivalent) and 36 non-teaching staff (20 full-time equivalent).
 It includes a special education program.

 Kurwongbah State School is a government primary (Prep–6) school for boys and girls at Eacham Street.
 In 2018, the school had an enrolment of 933 students with 69 teachers (61 full-time equivalent) and 50 non-teaching staff (27 full-time equivalent).
 It includes a special education program.

 Our Lady of the Way School is a Catholic primary (Prep–6) school for boys and girls at 38 Armstrong Street.
 In 2018, the school had an enrolment of 327 students with 27 teachers (22 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).

 Mt Maria College Petrie is a Catholic secondary (7–12) school for boys and girls at Armstrong Street.
 In 2018, the school had an enrolment of 373 students with 44 teachers (41 full-time equivalent) and 44 non-teaching staff (33 full-time equivalent).

 Moreton Bay campus of the University of the Sunshine Coast is at 1 Moreton Parade, the former site of the Australian Paper Manufacturers' paper mill.

-There is no government secondary school in Petrie.
+There are no government secondary schools in Petrie.
 The nearest government secondary schools are Pine Rivers State High School in Strathpine to the south and Dakabin State High School in Dakabin to the north.